xma711/notebook/cloud_computing/azure/README.md

 Follow the steps to create a storage for files. minimally 1 GB.

 After creating one named 'files1', we want to access the whole directory in a local computer, just like Dropbox.
-Luckily azure does support linux machine's access.
+Luckily azure does support Linux machine's access.

-To mount the folder in the local linux computer, click the '...' beside the folder 'files1' in browser, then click 'connect'.
+To mount the folder in the local Linux computer, click the '...' beside the folder 'files1' in browser, then click 'connect'.
-In the 'connecting from linux', there is a full command line to mount the file in the local computer.
+In the 'connecting from Linux', there is a full command line to mount the file in the local computer.
 Before that, note that i have to install this cifs-utils first, using: sudo apt-get install cifs-utils (ref: https://docs.microsoft.com/en-us/azure/storage/files/storage-how-to-use-files-linux)

 also need to create the mount point first: sudo mkdir /mnt/azure_files1

 in my case, the command is: sudo mount -t cifs //xma1.file.core.windows.net/files1 /mnt/azure_files1 -o vers=3.0,username=xma1,password=longlonglongpasswordgivenbyazure,dir_mode=0777,file_mode=0777,sec=ntlmssp

-after this, i can access the folder as if it is a dropbox folder.
+after this, i can access the folder as if it is a Dropbox folder.
 E.g. if i 'touch hello.txt' in the folder, the file will be auto-synced to the remote folder.